ChloeShujunYang/JSC370-labs/midterm/README.md

-Data of the midterm is purely from Api.
+All the data comes from the API.